mstasak/PATinyBasicNet/README.md

 Reimplementing the famous Dr. Wang's Palo Alto tiny basic, a 2K interpreter for the 8080A microcomputer, in a Windows .Net console project.

 ## Status
-~ 90% done with initial coding, Let (assignment), Print, For-Next, Goto, Gosub, Rem statements work, along with the line editor.
+~ 90% done with initial coding, Let (assignment), Print, For-Next, Goto, Gosub, Rem, Return, If, Wait, Stop statements, work, along with the line editor.
 Input statement ready to work.
 Code cleanup, documentation and testing not started.

 ## Plans